wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/02-manage-public-private-channels.md

 ## Restore a deleted channel

-When a channel is deleted accidently or by purpose, it can be recovered within 30 days.
+When a channel is deleted accidentally or by purpose, it can be recovered within 30 days.
 This must be done by a team owner of the team that contained the deleted channel via the Teams client.

 To recover a deleted channel in the Teams client, follow these steps: